 To learn more, refer to Sharing and collaboration section.

-You can also make a reporting database public for anyone to access it in a Read-only mode (no permission for editing) or set the necessary permissions (Read Access, Export Data and View Underlying Data) to the views being shared.
-Refer to the topic Making Views/Database Public to know how to make your data and reports public.
+You can also make a workspace public for anyone to access it in a Read-only mode (no permission for editing) or set the necessary permissions (Read Access, Export Data and View Underlying Data) to the views being shared.
+Refer to the topic Making Views/Workspace Public to know how to make your data and reports public.

-Note: While making a database public please choose whether to list the database under SkyDesk Public Databases list.
-If this is done, anyone can view your reporting database.
+Note: While making a workspace public please choose whether to list the workspace under SkyDesk Public Workspaces list.
+If this is done, anyone can view your workspace.
 Hence exercise caution.

 Yes, you can embed tables and reports created in SkyDesk Reports in your website, web application or blog.
 Follow the steps below to achieve the same: